 - 3.1.1 Coordination.
-Coordinate between city departments, county and state agencies, local jurisdictions and with appropriate private and public entities prior to a disaster to plan and establish disaster recovery programs and procedures which will enable cooperative ventures, reduce potential conflicts, minimize duplication and maximize the available funds and resources to the greatest mutual benefit following a disaster. - 3.1.2 Health/Safety/Environment.
+Coordinate with each other, with other jurisdictions and with appropriate private and public entities prior to a disaster to plan and establish disaster recovery programs and procedures which will enable cooperative ventures, reduce potential conflicts, minimize duplication and maximize the available funds and resources to the greatest mutual benefit following a disaster. - 3.1.2 Health/safety/environment.
 Develop and establish procedures for identification and abatement of physical and health hazards which may result from a disaster.
-Provisions shall include measures for protecting workers, the public and the environment from contamination or other health and safety hazards associated with the hazard in addition to abatement, repair and reconstruction programs. - 3.1.3 Historic/Cultural.
+Provisions shall include measures for protecting workers, the public and the environment from contamination or other health and safety hazards associated with abatement, repair and reconstruction programs. - 3.1.3 Historic/Cultural.
 Develop procedures which will encourage the protection and preservation of historic and cultural resources during disaster recovery. - 3.1.4 Interim Services/Systems.
-Develop and establish procedures prior to a disaster for immediate reestablishment and maintenance of damaged or interrupted critical infrastructure systems and services so as to provide communications, circulation, power, transportation, water and other necessities for movement of goods, provision of services and restoration of the economic and social life of the City and its environs pending permanent restoration of the damaged systems. - 3.1.5 Restoration.
+Develop and establish procedures prior to a disaster for immediate reestablishment and maintenance of damaged or interrupted essential infrastructure systems and services so as to provide communications, circulation, power, transportation, water and other necessities for movement of goods, provision of services and restoration of the economic and social life of the City and its environs pending permanent restoration of the damaged systems. - 3.1.5 Restoration.
 Look to the future and rebuild based on the lessons of the past.
 Prior to a disaster, develop and establish procedures for securing assistance and expediting inspection and permitting activities to facilitate the rapid repair and rebuilding of those parts of the private and public sectors which were damaged or disrupted as a result of the disaster with an added consideration of future safety.
 Develop and establish procedures to enhance the resilience of buildings and infrastructure that are rebuilt following a disaster.
 Develop tools to ensure that vulnerable residents and business owners are included in community rebuilding efforts.